 Blowhole Point Rock Pool

-This pool to the north side of Blowhole Point is a good choice if you have young kids with you.
+This pool to the north side of Blowhole Point is an excellent choice if you have young kids with you.
 There is usually plenty of parking and decent facilities.

 Where: Open the Google map location

 This 50m rock pool at Black Beach reserve has a lovely aspect across the harbour.
-There is disabled access, children’s change rooms and parking.
+The pool is accessible, children’s change rooms and parking.

 Where: Open the Google map location